Fluorescence Guided Surgery, FGS.

 Paper: Yano S, Takehara K, Miwa S, Kishimoto H, Hiroshima Y, Murakami T, et al. (2016) Improved Resection and Outcome of Colon-Cancer Liver Metastasis with Fluorescence-Guided Surgery Using In Situ GFP Labeling with a Telomerase-Dependent Adenovirus in an Orthotopic Mouse Model.

-• Color-coded FGS to Resect the Tumor along with the Tumor Microenvironmentpicture for Color coded FGS
+Color-coded FGS to Resect the Tumor along with the Tumor Microenvironment

 “Color coded FGS is an effective method to completely resect cancer cells along with the stromal cells in the TME which interact in a highly-complex pattern.“